IrenejMarc/dpq/README.md

 			 More info is available in the Connection's and Query's files inline docs.
 		 */
 		db.removeAsync!User(1);

-		/*
+}
+```

+## A word from the author
-			 I believe this covers most use cases for dpq.
+I believe this above example covers most use cases for dpq.

 If you have any questions, I can be contacted on Twitter with the handle
 @IrenejMarc.
 I'll always be glad to help out.

-			 If you have any ideas how dpq could be improved, or find a missing feature or a bug, don't be scared to create an issue, I love feedback.
+If you have any ideas how dpq could be improved, or find a missing feature
-		 */
-}
-```
+or a bug, don't be scared to create an issue, I love feedback.